 Functional genomics approach by omics-based translational analysis

-Cross species comparison on the neo-functionalized genomic region
+Cross species comparison of the neo-functionalized genomic region

-Recent technical developments allowing reasonable whole genome sequencing as well as a better inventory of species-by-species chemical diversity have greatly advanced our understanding as to how these pathways vary across species.
-The range of genetics based strategies for characterization of key genes described above provide several genes and genomic regions involved in neo-functionalization of plant secondary metabolism.
-We therefore focus on the species specific duplicated genes in these key syntenic regions in order to find neo-functionalized genes having novel functions in plant secondary metabolism.
+The range of genetics-based strategies for characterization of key genes described above provide several genes and genomic regions involved in neo-functionalization of plant secondary metabolism.
+“Neo-functionalization”, which produces a totally new function after a gene duplication, is a key factor of functional gene divergence.
+We therefore focus on the species-specific duplicated genes in these key genome synteny regions in order to discover new functional genes in plant secondary metabolism.

 - Tohge et al., Plant J., 83, 686-704, 2015